routingblog/arbitration/content/docs/definitions.md

 # Footnotes

 [^arbfeesdagger1]: Reginald Alleyne.
 (2003).
 Arbitrators’ Fees: The Dagger in the Heart of Mandatory Arbitration for Statutory Discrimination Claims.
 6. pp 17
+[^arbfeesdagger2]: Reginald Alleyne.
+(2003).
+Arbitrators’ Fees: The Dagger in the Heart of Mandatory Arbitration for Statutory Discrimination Claims.
+6. pp 13